← Back

 Summary

-Microsoft 365 Copilot introduces federated connectors enabling real-time data access from apps like Notion and Canva within Copilot.
-Admins manage these via the Microsoft 365 admin center, controlling availability and compliance.
-Public preview starts January 12, 2026, requiring a Copilot license and web platform use.
+Microsoft 365 Copilot introduces federated connectors enabling real-time access to external apps like Notion and Canva within Copilot.
+Admins control connector visibility, compliance, and staged rollout via the Microsoft 365 admin center.
+The feature requires a Copilot license and will roll out starting February 9, 2026.

 Platforms